Scene Management

 valueproperty defines the value of the keyframe.

 Todo: easingFunction The easingFunction property defines the easing function of the keyframe.
-You can find a list of all available easing functions here.
+You can find a list of all available easing functions in the Babylon.js easing functions documentation.

 After the animation is created, it will be started automatically and the promise will resolve when the animation is finished.